Workout with your dog: your pawsonal trainer25 January 2023

 Or if you’re already an avid around-the-block runner why not try canicross, cross-country running with your pooch.
 The British Sleddog Sports Federation have a useful map to help you find your nearest canicross club here.

 Agility can be a great way to bond with your dog while getting fit.
 It’s a sport that involves running, jumping, and climbing.
 This is great for improving your dog’s wellbeing, strengthening their muscles and joints, and exercising their mind too.
 If you decide to try your hand at agility with your pawsome pal, you may want to consider taking a course or joining a club.
-This will help you both better understand the rules of the sport.
+This will help you both better understand the rules of the sport and how to be safe doing it.
 It’s impawtant to make sure that both you and your dog are fit enough to participate, take it slow when you first start out and remember even if you want to compete, it’s always about having fun!

 Other ways to get fit with your pup